FrankWorldview/blockchain/React.md

 ### Purpose

-useEffect is used for side effects:
+`useEffect` is used for side effects (something that happens outside rendering):

 - Logging
 - API calls